corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 Use `--dry-run` first: the number of dependents can be larger than the requested list, and the dry run reports every transaction that would be deleted, and the findings above, without marking anything.

+The size of the dependency closure is bounded by `--max-closure-size` (default 1000): once the collection grows beyond it, the command fails, naming the cause and listing the transaction ids collected so far.
+The whole closure is held in memory and processed in one run, so deleting smaller self-contained subsets in separate runs is recommended over raising the limit - the listed ids can be used to find the next candidates.

 The checks based on the iterative archiving model cover exactly the transactions the model has ingested, so they are as complete as the model is current.
 For the strongest verification -